top of page

 Faith, Spirituality And Community

-In the African American community, family, community and spiritual beliefs tend to be great sources of strength and support.
-However, research has found that many African Americans rely on faith, family and social communities for emotional support rather than turning to health care professionals, even though medical or therapeutic treatment may be necessary.
+In the African American community, family, community, and spiritual beliefs are great sources of strength and support.
+However, research has found that many African Americans rely on faith, family, and social communities for emotional support rather than turning to healthcare professionals, even though medical or therapeutic treatment may be necessary.

-Faith and spirituality can help in the recovery process but should not be the only option you pursue.
+Faith and spirituality can help the recovery process but should not be your only option.
 If spirituality is an important part of your life, your spiritual practices can be a strong part of your treatment plan.
 Your spiritual leaders and faith community can provide support and reduce isolation.
 Be aware that sometimes faith communities can be a source of distress and stigma if they are misinformed about mental health or do not know how to support families dealing with these conditions.

-Do rely on your family, community and faith for support, but you might also need to seek professional help.
+Rely on your family, community, and faith for support, but you might also need professional help.

 Reluctance And Inability To Access Mental Health Services